Embarrassing Failed Prophecies

 And this gospel of the kingdom shall be preached in ALL THE WORLD for a witness UNTO ALL NATIONS; and THEN shall the end come."
 (Matt.
 24:14)

 Neither Jesus, nor the Apostles, nor the prophets ever said anything about Jesus' second literal coming being "imminent" or within the lifespans of certain people.
 Jesus clearly stated the gospel shall go into ALL the World and to EVERY nation before His Return.
-At His ascension, Jesus instructed the Aposltes to go "unto the uttermost part of the earth."
+At His ascension, Jesus instructed the Apostles to go "unto the uttermost part of the earth."
 (Acts 1:8) The Apostle John said the gospel must go to "them that dwell on the earth, and to every nation, and kindred, and tongue, and people."
 (Rev. 14:6)

 Jesus and the Apostles were not idiots, neither were they fools.
 They knew for a fact that the gospel had only reached a small fraction of the world when they made their statements about the last days.
 They no doubt knew it would take decades, if not centuries of effort to reach every language and every person living on the entire planet.5